dennis9819/split-flap-controller/software/pc_client/doc/sfbus-proto.md

 - Expects no response.

 ### Read EEPROM
+Read address and calibration configuration from internal non-volatile memory.
 - Payload `0xF0`
 - Response is `0xAA` followed by content of EEPROM (5 bytes).
 See mapping below.

 ### Write EEPROM
+Write address and calibration configuration to internal non-volatile memory.
 - Payload `0xF1 <5 bytes of eeprom content>`
-- Response is `0xAA` followed by new content of EEPROM.
+- Response is `0xAA` followed by new content of EEPROM (5 bytes).
 See mapping below.

 ### Get controller status
 - Payload `0xF8`